DMVis/DMVis/documentation/components/Axis.md

 - Type: `boolean`
 - Default: `false`

-Sets whether the axis is draggable.
+Sets whether the axis is [draggable](components/Draggable.md) .
 For this to work, the `renderLabel` parameter should be set to `true`.

 > Note: Logic for the displacement of the axis should be handled outside this component.